DanaBrasanac1901/ASVSP/README.md

 | Charge Section Code | VARCHAR | 212A2C | 241a9 | 125 |  | 8,458,563 | 34.42 |
 | Anonymized Identifier | VARCHAR | 0000006d23db86858bf081aa7482940341ac9983 | fffffd02ff3b012bbca32c29ec95b106d89f33f0 | 3,128,669 |  | 8,458,563 | 0.42 |

-Notes:

-Even though there are 855,610 values for "Detention ID", the most common value '(b)(6)(b)(7)(c)' appears in 5,645,755 rows, and the second most common '(b)(6),(b)(7)(c)' appears in 1,999,717 rows.

-The third and following most common values appear no more than 5 times.

-So this column is also annonimised like a lot of others, and probably isn't worth taking into account.

 #### **removals_2011_2023.csv (1.22 GB)**